 Ah, where to begin!
-Yes, you get told that a Nepal tea house is basic.
-And Basic they are.
+Yes, you get told that tea house trekking in Nepal is basic.
+And basic they are.
 The thing is it gets harder to put up with basic night after night.
 The reality is basic isn’t so much the problem – the problems are normally how unbelievably cold it is and the state of the toilets.
 And tea house sounds kind of cute doesn’t it?
-Like somewhere basic but atmospheric, I’m thinking candles and cushions etc. I was very wrong!
+Like somewhere basic but atmospheric, I’m thinking of candles and cushions etc. I was very wrong!
 Anyway, I am jumping ahead.

-So the quality of the Everest base camp tea houses varies.
-The general rule is the Everest base camp trek tea houses lower down are better.
+The quality of the Everest base camp tea houses varies.
+The general rule is the Everest base camp trek tea houses lower down and closer to Lukla the mountain are better.
 This is for several reasons.
-Firstly I think there are more of them so there is more competition so they have to try harder.
+Firstly I think there are more tea houses so there is more competition so they have to try harder.
 Secondly, of course, it is easier to get things and to run a better operation at a lower altitude.
 I would have thought that you could still keep things clean at any altitude but apparently, this is easier at lower altitudes as well!

-However, every bed did feel clean.
-They have a fitted sheet, a pillow and a pillowcase and a duvet type thing.
+However, every bed in the Everest Base Camp tea houses Nepal did feel clean.
+The bedrooms come a fitted sheet, a pillow and a pillowcase and a duvet type thing.
 I brought my own pillowcase which I was pleased about and also had my sleeping bag.
 The first couple of nights I didn’t use my sleeping bag too much but I certainly needed it after that.

 If you are going to buy a sleeping bag and think you’ll get some use of it I would recommend buying a double one.
-Yes you will lose some heat but I found a single one so restrictive – it would wake me up every time I needed to turn over which was often!
+Yes you will lose some heat but I found a single sleeping bag so restrictive on this Nepal trek – it would wake me up every time I needed to turn over which was often!

 The bottom tea houses Everest base camp trek were quite good in terms of having showers which had decent hot water and felt clean.
-The key is to have a shower as soon as you arrive in the afternoon.
+The key is to have a shower as soon as you arrive at the tea house in the afternoon.
 There are limits to the supply of hot water and it is first in best dressed or undressed.
-Also first in will have the cleanest shower as the cleaning happens after everyone leaves in the morning.
+Also, the first person to use the shower will have the cleanest experience as the cleaning happens after everyone leaves the tea house in the morning.
 This also goes for the toilets which get worse as the evening goes on.

 Don’t forget to bring shower gel and shampoo with you as this isn’t supplied.
 You will also need your own towel.
 A couple of the lower down tea houses would rent towels but I didn’t see what the quality was like on these.
 This is another benefit of having a shower as soon as you arrive – you can then take your towel into the warm room and put it on a chair near the stove to dry it.

 It is also not fun when that loo is very dirty and the wastebaskets are overflowing.
-The last couple of everest tea houses before base camp and the one we stayed at the night we did base camp were by far the worst.
+The last couple of Everest tea houses before base camp and the one we stayed at the night we summited Everest base camp were by far the worst.
 The smell, the cold, the lack of hygiene – it really was time to grit your teeth and just get through it.
-Also, you end up with about 2 toilets max for about 40 people – most of whom are also suffering to various extents from altitude.
+Also, you end up with about 2 toilets maximum for about 40 people – most of whom are also suffering to various extents from altitude.
 I only speak the dirty truth in this Everest Base Camp blog!

 The communal warm areas are normally quite good and quite clean.
 Again the only issue was at a very high altitude where the communal areas are packed.
 Our tour company had reserved areas for us which were great but we all had to squeeze in and it made them less pleasant for sitting and relaxing – not great when your only other option is your freezing cold room!